miyamot0/datatracker-pwa/README.md

 - 0.2.9 - Add in support for importing keysets from other cases, cleaner hooks and workflow
 - 0.3.0 - Add in support for importing evaluations from other cases
 - 0.3.1 - Support for backing up data to a remote location
+- 0.3.2 - Stable support for syncing data across folders

 ## Features

 The DataTracker application has been ported to a Progressive Web App (PWA), which is a way to flexibly manage strict requirements for data management as well as work within secure systems that require sandboxed applications.
+This program is designed to be installed on your desktop and run as a standalone application.
+It is not a 'native' application nor is it designed for mobile devices (e.g., tablets, phones).

 ![DataTracker Visualization](public/screenshots/landing_page.png 'DataTracker Options for Data Display')